Bertrand Moingeon

 Bertrand Moingeon (born August 24, 1964, died October 2020), was Professor of Strategic Management is Executive Vice-President and Dean for Executive Education and Corporate Initiatives at ESCP Business School and formerly at HEC Paris.

 He had a dual career in academia and in management.
 Author of over one hundred publications, he was a visiting professor at Harvard Business School, as well as a member of HEC Paris' Executive Board for 17 years.

 Elected by his peers four times running to lead the School’s Executive Education unit as Associate Dean, he was appointed Deputy Dean of HEC Paris in 2007.
-Under his leadership, from 1998 to 2013, the turnover of HEC Executive Education multiplied by fifteen and HEC Paris experienced a highly sustained international growth (subsidiary in China, dedicated campus in Qatar, etc.).
+Under his leadership, from 1998 to 2013, the turnover of HEC Executive Education increased significantly and HEC Paris experienced an expanded internationally (subsidiary in China, dedicated campus in Qatar, etc.).
 HEC Paris was ranked number one for Executive Education by the Financial Times in 2011, 2013 and 2014.